-The Manufacturing and Machinery Standards Consultative Committee was established by the Board of NSAI to facilitate and manage this sector of Industry.
-This Consultative Committee can propose the establish of a Technical Committee or Sub-Committee where it deems it necessary to track the standardization activities in a specific area.
-It provides a strategic direction on new opportunities and challenges arising from Industry 4.0 for standardization, including priority areas for NSAI national mirror committees to focus on for maximum national impact.
-In 2019, Future Jobs Ireland acknowledged these challenges and opportunities, by publishing Ireland's Industry 4.0 Strategy 2020-2025 the Government's economic pathway to ensure that Ireland is well placed to prosper in a rapidly changing global economy.
-This Consultative Committee advise and provide guidance on the key strategics actions assigned to NSAI in this National Strategy.
+The Manufacturing and Machinery Standards Consultative Committee has been established by the board of NSAI to facilitate and manage this sector of Industry.
+This Consultative Committee can propose the establishment of a Technical Committee or Sub-Committee where it deems it necessary to track the standardisation activities in a specific area.
+It will provide a strategic direction on new opportunities and challenges arising from Industry 4.0 for standardisation, including priority areas for NSAI national mirror committees to focus on for maximum national impact.
+In 2019, Future Jobs Ireland acknowledged these challenges and opportunities, by publishing Ireland's Industry 4.0 Strategy 2020-2025, the Government's economic pathway to ensure that Ireland is well placed to prosper in a rapidly changing global economy.
+This Consultative Committee will advise and provide guidance on the key strategics actions assigned to NSAI in this National Strategy.